-The 360 Supportive Care Team is made up of many members, including doctors, nurses, social workers, and chaplain, along with other healthcare specialists.
+The 360 Palliative Care Team is made up of many members, including doctors, nurses, social workers and chaplain, along with other healthcare specialists.

 Serious, chronic illness include: